Yes, you can use mineral oil on stained wood. Mainly it works better if it’s a water-based stain that you plan to oil over.

-As a general rule of thumb, it is best to apply a new layer of oil every few months – although this can vary depending on your specific needs.
+As a general rule of thumb, applying a new layer of oil every few months is best – although this can vary depending on your specific needs.

-If you are unsure of how often to apply oil to your wood surface, it is best to err on the side of caution and apply it more often rather than less.
+If you are unsure how often to apply oil to your wood surface, it’s best to err on caution and apply it more often rather than less.

 This will help to ensure that your wood surface is protected and doesn’t become dry or damaged.

 Using mineral oil on stained wood is an easy and great way to protect your stained wood surfaces and keep them looking their best.

 Not only can you use it for wood protection but also for giving the wood a nice shine.